How to Grow and Care for a Nerium Oleander Plant

 I have had the most success with the hardwood dipped in cinnamon method.

-All parts of Oleander are poisonous and extremely toxic, with the correct handling and educating young children, you should have nothing to worry about.
+All parts of Oleander are poisonous and extremely toxic it’s one of the most poisonous plants out there.
+With the correct handling and educating young children, you should have nothing to worry about.
 I’ve seen them growing around school yards in Portugal.
 As long as you’re not planning to eat them, you’ll be fine.

-Oleanders contain a toxin called Cardenolide Glycosides.
+Oleanders contain a toxin called Cardenolide Glycosides, which effects the heart muscles causing heart failure.
 The toxin is mostly contained in the sap, which is clear to slightly milky coloured and sticky.
 When ingested in certain quantities, this toxin can cause harm – and possibly death.
 The extremely bitter and nauseating taste of the sap (much like a rotten lemon) causes a mechanical reflex in the stomach which rejects and expels the vile substance.
 Although not impossible, a person or animal would have to have a strong stomach or no sense of taste for a dose of the toxin contained to be fatal.